Fundamental Forecast for GBP: Neutral

 - EU Summit – same old, same old.

 - Storm clouds gather for UK PM May.

 The DailyFX Q4GBP Forecast is available to download.

-On Mondays we will take an in-depth look at these important UK data releases, Brexit and other UK asset market drivers at 10:30GMT in our UK Key Events and Markets Webinar.
+On Mondays we take an in-depth look at important UK data releases, Brexit and other UK asset market drivers at 10:30GMT in our UK Key Events and Markets Webinar.

 — Written by Nick Cawley, Analyst